openvinotoolkit/open_model_zoo/demos/object_detection_demo_ssd_async/README.md

 Other demo objectives are:
 * Video as input support via OpenCV
-* Visualization of the resulting bounding boxes and text labels (from the .labels file) or class number (if no file is provided)
+* Visualization of the resulting bounding boxes and text labels (from the labels file, see `-labels` option) or class number (if no file is provided)
 * OpenCV is used to draw resulting bounding boxes, labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
 * Demonstration of the Async API in action, so the demo features two modes (toggled by the Tab key)